 The only exception is if your plants or garden have developed a disease that you believe is caused by the mulch.
-In this scenario, you should securely remove the mulch and dispose of it.
+In this scenario, you should securely remove and dispose of the mulch.
 Before the growing season begins, you’ll need to cover your soil with a new layer of mulch.

 What mulch should I use to prevent weeds?

-Use a layer of landscaping cloth held in place with landscaping staples to completely block light from the soil for the greatest weed control.
-For a more natural look, cover the fabric with a layer of decorative mulch.
+Use a layer of landscaping cloth with landscaping staples to completely block light from the soil for the greatest weed control.
+Cover the fabric with a layer of decorative mulch for a more natural look.
 If you don’t want to use a landscaping cloth, the easiest way to get rid of weeds is to hoe them out or apply a natural or chemical weed killer before mulching.

 What is the best mulch to use around the foundation of my house?

-It has a lot to do with your personal preferences as well as the requirements you must meet.
+It has a lot to do with your personal preferences and the requirements you must meet.
 The following are some indicators of high-quality mulch: